 Dear Mrs. Pence (or is it Second Lady Pence now?),

-This past weekend, you were thrust into the spotlight with your inaugural gown choice when you repurposed your wedding dress.
+This past weekend, you were thrust into the spotlight with your inaugural gown choice when it looked like you repurposed your wedding dress.
 A cool idea, no doubt, and I think it was awesome that you went back to your home state and employed a small local business to create it, but it was an idea that, sadly, failed pretty miserably.
 Blog posts and Twitter were relentless and vicious about what you wore and, I assure you, I am not writing this post to you with the same malicious intent.

 As someone who took advantage of Planned Parenthood’s services in my early 20’s for my gynecological care, and who, in return, has donated money back to the organization, who will always stand for the rights of my LGBTQ brothers and sisters of this great country, believes climate change is real, and is, let’s be honest, a bit afraid of your husband, you and I have opposing views on many things.
 However, I also respect and support the right that all Americans have; to believe what they do as long as they don’t take those rights away from another individual.
 Therefore, I have gladly worked with many clients over the years whose beliefs I don’t agree with.
 Despite you and I not being on the same page with many issues, I am still reaching out because I think you can use a little assistance in an area where I am an expert.